Today's Articles

 Tue, 07.06.1926

-‘Weepin’ Willie Robinson, Musician born
+‘Weepin’ Willie Robinson, Singer and Musician born

 Weepin Willie Robinson

-*"Weepin"' Willie Robinson was born on this date in 1926.
+*' Weepin' Willie Robinson was born on this date in 1926.
 He was a Black blues singer.

 "He was truly the elder statesman of the (Boston) blues.
 He was our godfather.
 He was the dearest man," Holly Harris, host of "Blues on Sunday" on WBOS Boston radio, told The Boston Globe.
-When he sang, "you knew he meant it because he had passion," Harris said.
+When he sang, "You knew he meant it because he had passion," Harris said.

 To Become a Musician or Singer